'Can't Feel at Home' traces pain of displaced mountain families

-A play being presented at Piedmont Virginia Community College this weekend will focus on one family's experiences to examine the pain, resilience and resolve of Virginians evicted from their Blue Ridge Mountain homes in the 1930s to enable the creation of Shenandoah National Park and Skyline Drive.
+A play being presented at Piedmont Virginia Community College this weekend, June 23-24, will focus on one family’s experiences to examine the pain, resilience and resolve of Virginians evicted from their Blue Ridge Mountain homes in the 1930s to enable the creation of Shenandoah National Park and Skyline Drive.

 “Can’t Feel at Home,” written by Dr. John T. Glick and adapted and directed by Stanley W. Schwartz, will be performed at 7:30 p.m.
 Friday and 3 and 7:30 p.m.
 Saturday in the V. Earl Dickinson Theater at Piedmont Virginia Community College.